kohei-us/ixion/doc/cpp/data_store/document.rst

 Examples
 --------

-Refer to the :ref:`quickstart-document` section for code examples on how to use the :cpp:class:`~ixion::document` class.
+Refer to the :ref:`use-document` section for code examples on how to use the :cpp:class:`~ixion::document` class.

 API Reference